Module 1: Sustainable Wood Use in Semi-Natural Watercourses

 How can public awareness of regional products and sustainable food be sustainably raised?

-OLGA promotes the application of participatory elements in the discussion and design of sustainable alternative uses of water bodies and agricultural land and in decision-making in local and regional planning processes.
-The testing and evaluation of Citizen Science projects for the participation of the public in processes and decisions for a sustainable land use and regional sustainable nutrition in the Dresden region are the focus of this area of action.
+OLGA promotes the application of participatory elements in the discussion and design of sustainable land use along water streams and on agricultural land and in decision-making in local and regional planning processes.
+The testing and evaluation of Citizen Science projects for the participation of the public in processes and decisions for a sustainable land use and regional sustainable nutrition in the Dresden region are the focus of this module.
 How can citizens be motivated and qualified to participate?
 Appropriate qualification offers are designed, Citizen Science processes are evaluated and researched, especially with regard to the attitude and motivation of citizens to participate.